Tadasei/backend-trashable-notifications/README.md

    Update the generated policy (`App\Policies\DatabaseNotificationPolicy`) to control access to notification management operations, ensuring it aligns with your project's authorization system.

 3. **Notifiable Trait Replacement**:
-   The package provides a custom `Notifiable` trait, which will be published to the `App\Traits` namespace along with the other management utilities.
+   The package provides a custom `Notifiable` trait, which will be published along with the other management utilities.
 You must replace the built-in Laravel `Notifiable` trait with this one in your desired notifiable models.
 For example:

    ```php
    use App\Traits\Notifiable;